Aharhour/Game-of-life/README.md

 - Run the game and watch how the grid evolves.
 - Use the controls to pause, resume, or step through the simulation.

-### Save/Load States:
-- Save the grid state at any point and reload it to continue from where you left off.

 ## Rules
 The Game of Life is played on a grid of cells.
 Each cell can be either alive or dead.
 The state of each cell in the next generation is determined by these rules: